Welcome to today's edition of the Rush 24-7 podcast.

 They believe this.

-And they're not just saying it, folks, they believe it.
+They're not just saying it, folks.

-And it's not gonna make them happy.
+And it's not going to make them happy.

-Great to have you, folks on Open Line Friday.
+Great to have you, folks, on Open Line Friday.

-Here is his what Tom Brokow said.
+Here is what Tom Brokos said.

-Don't have time to relate a story.
+I don't have time to relate a story.

 I wish I did.

-I've got a break coming up, but I've encountered I just I was told that the reason a particular guy in Hollywood hated me is because he probably marched with Dr. King in the 60s, and he thinks of you as a bull counter.
+But I've encountered, I was told that the reason a particular guy in Hollywood hated me is because he probably marched with Dr. King in the 60s, and he thinks of you as a bull counter.

-And I said, This is the 2000s.
+And I said, this is the 2000s.

-What what what it didn't compute.
+Of course, it didn't compute.

 But now it does.